isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-onions/index.md

 layout: post
 ---

-Do you own one of these [smart bearded [dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/)](https://pestpolicy.com/how-smart-are-[bearded](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)-dragons/) or have you seen one at you field or zoo and even wonder what they actually eat?
+Do you own one of these [smart bearded [dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/)](https://pestpolicy.com/how-smart-are-[bearded](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)-dragons/)or have you seen one at you field or zoo and even wonder what they actually eat?
 But when it comes to other foods such as onions, you may need to pay a little bit of attention. *So, can bearded Dragon Eat Onions?

 * **The simple answer is No.